mhewedy/vermin/README.md

   tag         Tag a VM

 Flags:
   -h, --help      help for vermin
+  -v, --version   version for vermin

 Use "vermin [command] --help" for more information about a command.
 ```